Camden-Carroll Library Prize for Undergraduate Research

 Note for digital projects: Submit a printout of the first 'page' of the project, along with all other application components (including bibliography) in paper.
 Submit the digital project itself in an appropriate format accessible to the awards committee.

-- 500-700 word essay reflecting on your research process, your use and evaluation of library resources, and role the library/librarians played in your research process [essay tips--courtesy of UC Berkeley Library]
+- 500-700 word essay reflecting on your research process, your use and evaluation of library resources, and role the library/librarians played in your research process [research tips--courtesy of UC Berkeley Library]

 - Supporting Statement Form from the faculty member of the course for which the research project was originally produced [download Supporting Statement Form: MSWord]